-Beaulieu claims that Indulgence is “the softest carpet with the ultimate in performance”.
-It is made of 100% PermaSoft, Beaulieu’s solution dyed BCF nylon fiber.
+Beaulieu claims that Indulgence is “the softest carpet with the ultimate in performance."
+It is made of 100 percent PermaSoft, Beaulieu’s solution dyed BCF nylon fiber.
 It features several looks in cut-pile saxony carpets, including patterns.

 One of the most notable features of Indulgence is the set of warranties it carries.
 The warranty offering is quite impressive and features some of the longest warranties in the industry.
 It includes:

 - Lifetime Soil Resistance Warranty

 - 25 Year Texture Retention Warranty

 - 10 Year No-Wrinkle Warranty

 Nylon has a long-standing reputation for being the most resilient residential carpet fiber.
 The 25-year texture retention warranty offered on Indulgence is evidence of Beaulieu’s confidence in the durability of the carpets in the collection.
 The Indulgence line features cut-pile styles with an average face weight of 60 ounces.
 The short, dense piles and high twist levels make the Indulgence carpets very resilient, and likely to perform well over many years.

 The lifetime “no exclusions” stain warranty that is offered on Indulgence is very impressive, especially for a nylon.
 Typically, nylon carpets are more susceptible to stains because the fiber is more absorbent than other types of fiber.
 However, Indulgence features solution-dyed nylon.